Understanding Wrongful Termination in Calabasas

 Damages Recoverable After Wrongful Termination in California

 Wrongful termination can cause significant harm to an individual's career, finances, and emotional well-being.
 Fortunately, California law provides avenues for employees who have been wrongfully terminated to seek compensation for their losses.
 When pursuing legal action for wrongful termination, it's crucial to understand the types of damages that may be recoverable.
-Here are some of the damages that individuals may be entitled to after a wrongful termination:

 - Lost Wages: One of the primary forms of damages recoverable after wrongful termination is lost wages.
 This includes the income that the individual would have earned from the time of termination until the resolution of the case.
 Additionally, if the termination resulted in difficulty finding new employment or a decrease in earning capacity, these losses may also be included in the calculation.